-The low bar squat has become very popular over the last 10 years.
-In commercial gyms one can often see beginners occupy the squat rack for 45 minutes in order to do some weird looking bending with their back almost horizontal to the ground.
-I am quite familiar with similar training, and once upon a time I invested a lot in low bar back squat.
-Looking back, it was not the best choice and close to pointless.
+The popularity of the low bar squat has reached epic proportions.
+In many commercial gyms, Starting Strength zealots occupy the squat rack for 45 minutes in order to do weird bar bends with the back almost horizontal to the ground.
+I am very familiar with similar training because once upon a time, I was one of those guys.

-In addition, low bar squats allow you to use extreme hip drive.
-In the video below you see Ed Coan squat.
+In the video below you see Ed Coan’s squat.
 Notice how little his knees move forward.
 The whole movement is one large hip extension.
 The majority of the power comes from the hamstrings and the glutes.
-It’s not a coincidence that Ed Coan injured a hip and needed joint replacement.
+It’s not a coincidence that Ed Coan needed a hip replacement.

-The main reason you will almost never see an Olympic weightlifter low bar squat is that the low bar squat does not allow you to get low, and your chest is too horizontal (look how bend over all low bar squatters are).
+The main reason why you will almost never see an Olympic weightlifter low bar squat is that the movement does not allow you to get low, and the chest is too horizontal.

-Oly lifters do the back squat really deep in order to build bottom strength and facilitate recovery after a heavy clean and/or snatch.
-In the video below you can see Ilya Ilyin perform a world record clean and jerk in slow motion.
-Notice how at the bottom he is in a super deep front squat position.
-Obviously, deeper squats have better carryover to the clean and jerk than some squat/good morning to “just below parallel”.
-However, one could say that the front squat will take care of this deep bottom strength just as well.
-Well, this may be the case for the clean and jerk, but there are more arguments in defense of the classic full squat.
+Oly lifters perform deep squats in order to build bottom strength and facilitate the recovery after a heavy clean and/or snatch.
+In the video below, you can see Ilya Ilyin perform a world record clean and jerk in slow motion.
+At the bottom, he is in a super deep front squat position.
+Obviously, deeper squats have a better carryover to the clean and jerk than squats done to parallel.

-Note: Back in the day the coach of the Bulgarian tean, Ivan Abadjiev, dropped everything except for the main lifts and the front squat.
+Note: Back in the day, the coach of the Bulgarian team, Ivan Abadjiev, dropped everything except for the main lifts and the front squat.
 His idea was that the lifter only needs the basics.
-Thus, the only people who were back squatting at all were injured lifters.
-At least that’s how the rumor goes.
+Thus, only injured lifters were allowed to back squat.